Portuguese Food & Drink

 It is these influences that have helped make Portuguese food so markedly different from that of other Mediterranean countries and in Lisbon today there are scores of restaurants specialising in the cuisines of the old empire as well as Brazilian-style juice bars, offering drinks and ice-cream made from exotic fruits.

 If there is one thing that typifies traditional Portuguese food, however, it is fish.
 From the common anchovy to swordfish, sole, sea bream, bass and salmon, markets and menus reveal the full extent of Portugal's love affair with seafood.
-In Portugal, even a street-bought fish burger is filled with flavour.
+In Portugal, even a street-bought fish burger is filled with flavor.

 Bacalhau, salted cod, is the Portuguese fish and said to be the basis for some 365 recipes, one for each day of the year.
 Two dishes are particularly notable.
 Bacalhau à Gomes de Sá, essentially a casserole of cod, potatoes and onion, is an Oporto speciality and considered perhaps Portugal's greatest bacalhau recipe.
 From Estremadura comes bacalhau á bràs, scrambled eggs with salted cod, potatoes and onions.

 Shellfish, including clams (amêijoas) and mussels (mexilhões) are also of a high quality.
 Crab and squid are often stuffed, and lulas recheadas à lisbonense (stuffed squid Lisbon-style) is a great example of Portuguese seafood.
 Visitors to Lisbon can find traditional shops by the docks selling snails (caracóis).

 There are plenty of options for the meat-lover too.
 Espetada, grilled skewers of beef with garlic, is popular, as is suckling pig (leitão).
 Cozido à portuguesa, a one-dish meal of beef, pork, sausage and vegetables, reflects the resourcefulness of traditional cooking.